mcginleyireland/irishbaking.github.io/_posts/2021-10-30-traditional-irish-barmbrack-tea-version.md

 ![Cake](https://irishbaking.ie/images/Cakes/Traditional_Irish_Barmbrack_Tea_Version/Image_8.jpg)

 I normally slam the tin a few times so that there's no air bubbles stored below.
+At this stage you can wrap in parchment paper, a ring, a coin or evern a rag.
+These symbolise a wedding, wealth or poverty.

 ![Cake](https://irishbaking.ie/images/Cakes/Traditional_Irish_Barmbrack_Tea_Version/Image_9.jpg)